 - Matching data and technology solutions to consumer needs

 - Sharing more information with consumers

 - Maintaining some measure of human touch in the claims process

 It’s reasonable to assume consumers will seek self-service options even more in the future – particularly as the consumer base expands to include more technology-savvy young people.
 Carriers must adapt their processes to meet that demand while ensuring they’re making self-service options easy for consumers and offering a personal touch at the right time.

-You can get more details about our study, the results, the implications and the carrier perspective in our 2019 Future of Claims Study―Balancing Claims Automation and Empathy.
-Be sure to check out the infographic below.
+You can get more details about our study, the results, the implications and the carrier perspective in our 2019 Future of Claims Study―Balancing Claims Automation and Empathy study.
+Be sure to check out our interactive infographic.